yoadey/cert-manager-webhook-ionos/README.md

 # Ionos webhook for cert manager

-Cert-manager ACME DNS webhook provider for ionos.
+Cert-manager ACME DNS webhook provider for ionos cloud API.

+> :warn: This provider is not suitable for the ionos DNS API at https://developer.hosting.ionos.com/docs/dns, but only for the one at https://api.ionos.com/docs/dns/v1/

 see: https://cert-manager.io/docs/configuration/acme/dns01/webhook/

 ## Install